 But by choosing instead to publicly place its bet on streaming, AT&T sent a strong signal to DIRECTV subscribers that it didn’t believe satellite TV had a strong future.
 This decision combined with the tidal wave of press coverage about cord-cutting eventually helped convince millions of DIRECTV subs to drop service.
 If AT&T doesn’t believe in DIRECTV, why should we?

 I won’t say AT&T panicked in 2016 and 2017.
 But the company clearly overreacted to the cord-cutting stories.
-The wise course would have been to fortify DIRECTV while getting the streaming business ready in private for possible launch in later years.
+The wise course would have been to fortify DIRECTV while ramping up the streaming business more slowly for launch in later years.
 After all, AT&T had just invested $49 billion in the satellite TV business.
 That investment needed to be protected.

 But AT&T actually launched DIRECTV Now in November 2016, less than two years after it bought DIRECTV!
-And company executives suggested the new live streaming service would eventually replace DIRECTV.
+And company executives suggested at the time the new live streaming service would eventually replace DIRECTV.

 That was premature.
 DIRECTV subscribers soon started to flee in bigger numbers.
-And, ironically, DIRECTV Now (now AT&T TV Now) has become a failure as well with the service losing hundreds of thousands of subscribers over the last year.
+And, ironically, DIRECTV Now (now DIRECTV Stream) became a failure as well with the service losing hundreds of thousands of subscribers over the last several years after some initial success.

 Have a question about new TV technologies?
 Send it to The TV Answer Man at swann@tvpredictions.com.
 Please include your first name and hometown in your message.